int19h/jbomohi/dict/poi'a/comments.md

 Should I move my PA definition to NOIhAU or would you (Selpahi) like to move yours to NOIhE or something similar?

+## 2016-04-15T16:25:46Z — krtisfranks (comment 2928, on definition 68606, in reply to 2926)

+Re: selma'o

+krtisfranks wrote:
+> You (Selpahi) probably desire to make an alternative definition for
+> {noi'a}, else your selbri does not make much sense.

+Ah, you did.
+For some reason, I did not see it.